baky0905/personal-website/blog/2021-02-28-data-engineering-part1.md

 The data are satellite images from Texas after Hurricane Harvey divided into two groups (damage and no_damage).

-Source: Data is originally taken from: https://ieee-dataport.org/open-access/detecting-damaged-buildings-post-hurricane-satellite-imagery-based-customized and can be cited with http://dx.doi.org/10.21227/sdad-1e56 and the original paper is here: https://arxiv.org/abs/1807.01688
+Source: Data is originally taken from https://ieee-dataport.org/open-access/detecting-damaged-buildings-post-hurricane-satellite-imagery-based-customized and can be cited with http://dx.doi.org/10.21227/sdad-1e56 and the original paper is here: https://arxiv.org/abs/1807.01688

 Example of an image, and the directories together with the image files: